-- The desirability of detailed accounts from the victim(s) and where possible, others who might have witnessed the torture;
+- detailed accounts from the victim(s) and, where possible, others who might have witnessed the torture;

-- Findings from health professionals (medical doctors, psychologists and others);
+- medical reports and/or findings from health professionals (medical doctors, psychologists and others);

 - Secondary/Supporting evidence - for example, evidence confirming that the victim was in fact at the location where the torture is said to have occurred; evidence confirming the alleged perpetrator's position, and that he/she was in the same location and had access to the victim;